 Writing in today’s world means that you have more ways to connect with other like-minded individuals than ever before.
-Creating a blog will allow you to hone your skills as a storyteller as you create personal content driven by your life experiences and perspectives.
+Creating a blog with a blog maker will allow you to hone your skills as a storyteller as you create personal content driven by your life experiences and perspectives.

-We invite you to get deeply acquainted with our step-by-step guide on to how to start a blog, from choosing your template to building an email list.
+We invite you to get deeply acquainted with our step-by-step guide on to how to start a blog, from choosing your template when planning how to make your website, to building an email list.
 Afterwards, learn by example with some talented folks who’ve built their own successful personal blogs in all shapes and sizes.

 Ready to create your personal blog?
 Start with Wix today.

 A personal blog is a website or online journal where you can share your thoughts, experiences and interests.
 Personal blogs can be about anything, from your daily life to your hobbies and passions.
 They are typically written in a first-person perspective and can be a great way to connect with others who share your interests.

 01. Pick a personal blog template

 Ready-made and professionally-designed templates are a great way to ensure effective content and expressive design, and can also be a source of inspiration for this type of website.
 This is a result of carefully tailored templates created for a specific purpose or topic in mind.

 Using a fully customizable personal blog template gives you the foundation from which you’ll be able to create a strong online presence and meet your audience’s needs and interests.
 You’ll want to consider the following when choosing a template of your own.

 Define your blog’s goal: Giving your site a purpose will help you take the necessary steps to ensure that you find the right template for you and your target audience.
 For example, if your personal blog focuses on food, think about adding a culinary vibe to your site, like a background resembling a dining cloth.
 Your readers will resonate with it.
 The same goes for starting a travel blog, think about the best travel scene to inspire your readers.